issaramro/ClimateSmartAI/README.md

 ## Features

 - **IEP1: Climate Forecasting**
   LSTM model predicts climate variables up to a user-specified date based on historical data.
+It uses the previous 5 years to predict the next month.
+If the date entered by the user is a past date within the dataset, the output will be the values in the dataset itself.

 - **IEP2: Drought Risk Assessment**
  RandomForest model and then threshold-based labeling, useing PDSI as a label, to evaluate drought severity.